Quasi harmonic approximation#

 Usage of phonopy-qha#

-Using phonopy results of thermal properties, thermal expansion and heat capacity at constant pressure can be calculated under the quasi-harmonic approximation. phonopy-qha is the script to run fitting and calculation to perform it.
-Mind that at leave 5 volume points are needed to run phonopy-qha for fitting.
+phonopy-qha is the script to run the fitting and calculations.
+Mind that at least 5 volume points are needed for the fitting.

 An example of the usage for example/Si-QHA is as follows.